ArtemShkumat/AiGM/Documentation/Overview.md

 The user issues DM prompts: "I head to the marketplace" or "Explore the forest."
 The system receives the input, creates a request object, and queues it in a background job service.
-The job service orchestrates the process: a prompt builder gathers relevant location/NPC/player data, an AI service calls the LLM, and a response processor handles the narrative and any hidden JSON updates (like new items or NPC state changes), saving them to disk.
+The job service orchestrates the process: a prompt builder gathers relevant location/NPC/player data, an AI service calls the LLM (which returns a structured JSON response), and a response processor deserializes the JSON, extracts the narrative text (`userFacingText`), and applies any game state updates (`partialUpdates` or `newEntities`) contained within the JSON, saving them to disk.
-The DM response describes the new scene and can optionally add new entities (e.g., "a mysterious peddler arrives"), which get saved in the JSON via specialized processors.
+The DM response (the `userFacingText` field from the JSON) describes the new scene.
 Interacting with NPCs

 The user switches to an NPC prompt: "Talk to Elena the Blacksmith."
 The system loads npc_elenaBlacksmith.json, location data, and any logs (e.g., past interactions).
 The system queues the request.
-The background service uses an NPC-specific prompt builder to gather relevant data (NPC state, location, conversation history), calls the LLM via the AI service, and processes the response.
+The background service uses an NPC-specific prompt builder to gather relevant data (NPC state, location, conversation history), calls the LLM via the AI service (which returns structured JSON), and processes the response.
-The LLM responds in character, referencing only what Elena knows or believes.
-The response might include hidden JSON to update Elena's state or relationship with the player, handled by the response processor and saved to disk.
+The LLM responds in character (via the `userFacingText` field).
+The response JSON might also include updates (`partialUpdates`) to Elena's state or relationship with the player, or new entities (`newEntities`) she introduces, handled by the response processor and saved to disk.
 Quest Generation

 If an NPC says, "I have a job for you," a behind-the-scenes quest creation step might occur (with user approval).